sfu-natlang/glm-parser/README.md

 Here is a sample training run of the parser:

-    python glm_parser.py -i 5 -b 2 -e 2 -t 0 -p ~/data/glm-parser-data/penn-wsj-deps/ -d 05-11-2015 -a --learner=average_perceptron --fgen=english_1st_fgen --parser=ceisner --config=config/penn2malt.txt
+    python glm_parser.py -i 5 -p ~/data/glm-parser-data/penn-wsj-deps/ --train=wsj_0[0-2][0-9][0-9].mrg.3.pa.gs.tab --test=wsj_2[3-4][0-9][0-9].mrg.3.pa.gs.tab -d 05-11-2015 -a --learner=average_perceptron --fgen=english_1st_fgen --parser=ceisner --config=config/penn2malt.txt

-In this example we are doing 5 iterations of training `-i 5` and starting at section 02 for training `-b 2` and ending at section 02 `-e 2`.
+In this example we are doing 5 iterations of training `-i 5` and training and testing on all files that match the given regular expressions, in this case section 2 and sections 23, 24 of the Penn WSJ data, respectively.
-We are testing on section 0 using `-t 0`.
 `-a` turns on time accounting.
 `-d prefix` dumps the weight vector for each iteration as `prefix_Iter_i.db` for each iteration `i`.
 The data for training is in the directory after `-p`.
 It assumes the usual Penn Treebank directory structure.